If you like

 Four Peaks Amethyst?

-Read this GeoStory:
+Read this GeoStory(TM):

 Arizona's Four Peaks